abjerner/Skybrud.Social.Vimeo/authentication/authentication-page.md

 OAuthAccessToken accessToken = oauth.GetAccessToken(oAuthVerifier);
 ```

-The {{class:Skybrud.Social.OAuth.OAuthAccessToken}} represents the response from the Vimeo API, and contains an `AccessToken` property and an `AccessTokenSecret` property containing the access token and access token secret respectively of the now authenticated user.
+The <code type="Skybrud.Social.OAuth.OAuthAccessToken, Skybrud.Social">OAuthAccessToken</code> class represents the response from the Vimeo API, and contains an `AccessToken` property and an `AccessTokenSecret` property containing the access token and access token secret respectively of the now authenticated user.

 Along with the consumer key and consumer secret, you can now use the access token and access token secret to make calls to the Vimeo Advanced API on behalf of the authenticated user.